 Managed file transfers (MFT) over SSH, SFTP, FTP/S, and FTP protocols.
-You can synchronize, backup, copy and move files and folders.
+You can synchronize, backup, mirror, archive, copy and move files and folders.

 New and changed files are transferred from source to target.
 Date variables can be used in folder names.
 Perfect for offsite backup sync tasks.

 New and changed files are transferred from source to target.
 Any extra files or folders that no longer exist on the source are also deleted on the target.
 This helps you to manage clutter on the target, making the target an exact replica of the source.